This process helps to identify and configure FalconStor to work on both Single and Dual VIOS. This process requires Internet access.

 Creating multipath configuration:

-- Execute the following commands to create the /etc/multipath.conf configuration file, load the multipath module, and set chkconfig for the multipathd to on
+- Execute the following commands to create the /etc/multipath.conf configuration file, load the multipath module, and set chkconfig for the multipathd to ON.

 mpathconf --enable